john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Results

-Removes all cul-de-sacs and dead ends.
-Does not solve the maze by itself.
+* maze-reduction algorithm only, will not solve maze alone

 ###### Notes